Butter Converter

 When should I use the Butter Converter?

 Use it when your task matches one of these common needs: Convert one stick of butter into tablespoons, cups, or grams.
 Use a gram-based recipe with US butter packaging.
-It works best when you already know the values, dates, units, or settings the page asks for.
+It works best when you already know the value, source unit, target unit, format, or mode the page asks for.

 What is the Butter Converter doing with my inputs?